maize-genetics/phg_v2/docs/build_and_load.md

 This command takes one required parameter, `--db-path` which is the path or subdirectory to where we want to place our databases.
-In this example project, I will initialize the hVCF and gVCF databases in a subdirectory called `vcf_dbs`.
+In this example project, I will initialize the hVCF and gVCF database folders in a subdirectory called `vcf_dbs`.

 Two optional parameters, `--gvcf-anchor-gap` and `--hvcf-anchor-gap` may also be set.
 These parameters define the distance between anchors in the two